 Assessments Guide Programming, Always.

-We utilize our FRA findings to begin training clients, teaching them how to improve global joint range of motion to do the things they want to do (e.g., play with their kids, lift heavier weights, etc.)
+We utilize our FRA findings to begin training, teaching you how to improve global joint range of motion and increase joint mobility to do what you want (e.g., play with your kids, lift heavier weights, etc.)

-Regardless of a client’s findings, we teach everyone how to perform controlled articular rotations (CARs).
+Regardless of our findings, we teach everyone to perform controlled articular rotations (CARs).

 Controlled Articular Rotations (CARs)